-We encourage each student to reach his or her individual potential by providing supportive, remedial, and English as a Second Language (ESL) tutoring for those who need instruction beyond that offered in the classroom.
-Experienced tutors work with students on a one-to-one basis during the academic day and offer strategies to a student’s teachers, also monitoring his or her progress.
+We provide supportive, remedial, or English as a Second Language (ELL) tutoring for those who need instruction beyond that offered in the classroom.
+Experienced tutors work with students on a one-to-one basis during the academic day and offer strategies to faculty, while monitoring academic progress.

-Supportive tutoring includes organization of time and school materials, study skills (test taking, note taking, listening comprehension, reading comprehension, etc.), and assistance with homework or a particular subject area.
+Supportive tutoring includes executive functioning skills, study skills (test taking, note taking, listening comprehension, reading comprehension, etc.), and assistance with homework or a particular subject area.
 Available to grades 5-9.

-Remedial tutoring includes the diagnosis of learning disabilities and prescriptive work to provide new learning techniques.
+Remedial tutoring includes the diagnosis of learning and processing needs as well as prescriptive work to provide new learning techniques.
 Academic Support staff use the Orton-Gillingham method as the basis for the remediation of specific language-based disabilities.
 Available to grades 5‑9.

-English as a Second Language tutoring provides English language instruction for our students who need work beyond the ESL Humanities program on the Upper Campus.
+English Language Learners tutoring provides English language instruction for our students who need work beyond the English Language Learning Humanities program on the Upper Campus.
 Available to grades 6-9.

 Academic Support at the Lower Campus